speps/speps.github.io/content/articles/torus-trooper-part4.md

 ## Fix game/draw loop

 On platforms where the game runs a bit slower, it looks a bit jarring as the whole gameplay slows down to a crawl.
 The usual way I fix this is by using the method from [Glenn Fiedler](https://gafferongames.com/post/fix_your_timestep/).
-It's similar to what the original game did but original had a sleep timer which isn't very practical and doesn't really accomodate for slow platforms.
+It's similar to what the original game did but original had a sleep timer which isn't very practical and doesn't really work in some contexts.

 The big change is splitting the update loop from the draw method.
-We can even do the game loop in JS to avoid having to pass frame times back and forth across the JS/WASM boundary.
+The game loop is now done in JS to avoid having to pass frame times back and forth across the JS/WASM boundary.

 It looks something like this: